DC 7508Genitourinary System38 CFR § 4.115b

 The VA rates Nephrolithiasis/Ureterolithiasis/Nephrocalcinosis under Diagnostic Code (DC) 7508, governed by 38 CFR 38 CFR § 4.115b.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What is the C&P exam like for Nephrolithiasis/Ureterolithiasis/Nephrocalcinosis?
+What happens at the C&P exam for Nephrolithiasis/Ureterolithiasis/Nephrocalcinosis?

 Get a Personalized Rating Analysis